UniFi G6 Bullet vs Pro Bullet vs PTZ: Business Camera Guide (February 2026)

 The G6 Pro Bullet ($479) adds optical zoom, a larger 1/1.2" sensor for enhanced low-light performance, and two-way audio for critical surveillance zones requiring additional capabilities.

-The G6 PTZ ($399) is the new warehouse standard as of late 2025.
-With 10x hybrid zoom (4x optical + 2.5x digital) and pan/tilt/zoom capability, it covers large open areas at $80 less than the fixed-lens Pro Bullet—a disruptive addition to the lineup.
+The G6 PTZ ($399) is well-suited for large open spaces.
+With 10x hybrid zoom and pan/tilt/zoom capability, it covers wide areas at $80 less than the fixed-lens Pro Bullet.
+For a side-by-side look at every model, see our complete G6 camera buying guide.

 G6 PTZ vs. G6 Pro Bullet: The Sensor Trade-off